top of page

 Do you Accept Insurance?

 Some insurance companies will reimburse doula fees the client has already paid out of pocket.
 It’s best that you contact your insurance company to see if you qualify.
 Bee The Doula has a NPI number available upon request!
-Unfortunately, many insurance companies do not cover the cost of doula care, including medicaid, which limits the opportunity for doula care to be reimbursed to clients.
+We have worked with companies like Carrot previously, so if you have this benefit through your employer, let us know how we can assist you!
+Unfortunately, many insurance companies do not cover the cost of doula care which limits the opportunity for doula care to be reimbursed to clients.
 Be sure to vote for officials/politicians that support mandating insurance companies/ medicaid reimburse or cover doula care for all families!
 Also, check with your insurance company to see if you are able to use your HSA/FSA account to pay for doula services!
+We accept HSA/FSA!

 When is the best time to get a doula?

 NOW!
 Just kidding..
-The earlier you book your doula the longer you have to pick their brains for all the information you can which will better prepare you for your delivery!
+The earlier you book your doula the longer you have to pick their brains for all the information you can which will better prepare you for your delivery !
 This also gives you more time to start the process to get your body, mind and spirit in alignment with the next chapter of your life.
 However, the decision is up to you!
 Ultimately, whenever you are mentally ready is the best time to book a doula.
 Please understand you’re last minute decision to prepare does not determine the cost of services.
+A major benefit of booking early is that, if you need a payment plan, you can split those payments over a longer period of time!

 What questions should I ask my Doula?